mideactive/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #### Solution:

 [11-directories_permissions](https://github.com/mideactive/alx-system_engineering-devops/blob/master/0x01-shell_permissions/11-directories_permissions):   'chmod -R 711 */' grants execute to all users in subdirectories.

 ##### 12. More directories

       Create a script that creates a directory called my_dir with permissions 751 in the working directory.

 #### Solution:
+[12-directory_permissions](https://github.com/mideactive/alx-system_engineering-devops/blob/master/0x01-shell_permissions/12-directory_permissions): 'mkdir -m 751 < dir_name >' will create a dir called the < dir_name > with the 751 permission.